brioche-dev/tangramdotdev-bootstrap/README.md

 - `clean_docker` - Stop and remove all docker containers and images created by this Makefile.

 You do not need to manually call `docker_images` before building these components, it's just provided for completeness.

-## TODO

-- [ ] Implement a test script to assert the environment is stamped before running any build target.
-- [ ] Provide a way to materialize the dockerfile and build the components using it on Linux too!
-- [ ] Specific command line invocations for macOS, ubuntu, alpine, fedora for minimal containers.
-- [ ] Explore the new `containerd` beta feature to see if it can handle a multi-platform image.
-- [ ] Check if it's possible to use Colima, document.
-- [ ] Replace Tangram module GitHub links with tangram.dev docs page links.